 To create our unique cases, we partner with Care4basket a non-governmental organisation (NGO) running an initiative in Bolgatanga, Upper East Ghana.
 Working with artisans and weavers from deprived communities, they make traditional woven baskets – and now the cases for our sunglasses.
 We’re as proud of these sunglasses cases as we are about what goes into them.
 Each is handmade by a weaver from one of three rural villages.

 By utilising recycled plastic, we give the weavers access to a readily available material, rather than the more traditional straw, which is limited by seasonality and increasingly, climate change.
 This offers the chance for a more regular income throughout the year.
-We provide each artisan with all the materials they need; they then weave the cases in their own time and return the finished product for payment (more than twice the living wage).
+We provide each artisan with all the materials they need; they then weave the cases in their own time and return the finished product for payment.
 We look to keep our impact on the planet as low as possible, so we created these cases with this in mind.

 The recycled material we use could have been many things in a previous life – a plastic bag, a discarded water sachet, plastic used to bind pallets, or even discarded material from the plastic bag making process.
 This waste is collected, washed, melted and re-purposed into the plastic that is then woven into each case, then labelled by hand with the name of the weaver that created it.